 This design requires some explanation, but since the power-supply section is identical to the one found in MinuteMaid I will focus on the surrounding circuitry.

-This designs uses a MCU which is interfaces with a digital thermometer, one LED for visual feedback, a power-relay to control the main load and the AC mains voltage to perform Zero Crossing Detection (ZCD).
+This designs uses a MCU which interfaces with a digital thermometer, one LED for visual feedback, a power-relay to control the main load and the AC mains voltage to perform Zero Crossing Detection (ZCD).
 This combination allows for a variety of use cases, since the whole control logic is under the MCU’s supervision.
 An example program is provided below.

 The brains of this design is a PIC10F320, which was chosen because it fits the bill in terms of features, costs, ability to run from a wide range of voltages, sufficient number of I/O, power usage and availability.
 Given the simplicity of the program I intend to run on it, I didn’t feel necessary to upgrade to the 322 version, but if your control logic requires it, it’s a drop-in replacement with double the memory size.
 This MCU offers 4 Input-Output pins, suitable for the design.

-The low-voltage parts of the circuit operate on two distinct voltages: 24V for the “output logic” (relay and LED operation), and 5V for the “input logic” (MCU operation).
+The low-voltage parts of the circuit operate on two distinct voltages: 24V for the “output logic” (relay and LED operation), and 5V for the “input logic” (MCU and digital thermometer operation).
 Practical considerations require to keep the current drain of the control system as low as possible, within a few milliamps, especially on the +5V rail, for reasons that will become obvious later.

 Due to the above power considerations, typical NPN transistors (BC547) are used in a switching configuration to control the LED and relay coil.
 The LED switch must drive a typical maximum of 20mA Ic, likewise for the coil (assuming 500mW coil in the worst case scenario, though this design uses a 250mW coil).
 Assuming a worst case transistor gain (hFE) of 100, this means that the base current required for the transistor to drive enough collector current is 0.2mA (assuming non-saturation).
 The suggested 10kΩ bias resistors R4 and R5 deliver 0.5mA from the 5V rail, which is plenty enough to ensure adequate switching.
+Note: the transient current spike when the coil is energized can be ignored for this computation.

-Note: the suggested resistor values provide a LED current of about 1mA in the low state and 12mA in the high state, which worked nicely with the yellow LED I used, while keeping current drain at very low values.
+Note: the suggested resistor values provide a LED current of about 1mA in the low state and 12mA in the high state, which worked nicely with the orange LED I used, while keeping current drain at very low values.
 You may want to experiment for your particular LED type.
 I’ve generally noticed that a 1:10 ratio from high to low gives good results, and that most LEDs will run at half their rated current with no significant loss in light output.
 If you don’t have a 24VDC supply to test from, you can experiment from 5VDC and then multiply the resistor values by 5, choosing the closest match in the standard series.

 The digital thermometer is from the ubiquitous DS1820 family, which offer +/- 0.5°C precision.
 The design supports both the DS18S20 and the DS18B20, connected via 1-Wire bus to the PIC’s RA0 (pin 5).
 The thermometer is powered normally and draws about 1mA when active.
 The bus pull-up resistor R3 also limits the sink current to about 1mA.